Recurrence recovery in heterogeneous Fermi--Pasta--Ulam--Tsingou systems: Centrosymmetric distributions of oscillators

-The energy transfers from the first mode to higher modes (see Fig.~\ref{fig:energychange}) is symmetric around the center location of a 1D FPUT-$\beta$ array.
-The reordered ascending configuration, which is ordered by tolerance values, is close to being centrosymmetric.
+Energy transfer from the first mode to higher modes is symmetric with respect to the center location of a 1D FPUT-$\beta$ array (see Fig.~\ref{fig:energychange}).
+The configuration with oscillators ordered by ascending tolerance values is close to a centrosymmetric configuration.
 We hypothesize that centrosymmetry can lead to a recovery of recurrence.
-In a centrosymmetric $N$-oscillator array with even $N$, if the oscillator at location $N/2 - i$ has a parameter value that differs from the mean by $+\varpi$, then the associated parameter value of oscillator at location $N/2 + i$ differs from the mean by $-\varpi$.
+In a centrosymmetric $N$-oscillator array with even $N$, if the oscillator at location $N/2 - i$ has a parameter value that differs from the mean by $+\varpi$, then the associated parameter value of the oscillator at location $N/2 + i$ differs from the mean by $-\varpi$.
 In Fig.~\ref{fig:centrosy}, we show a centrosymmetric distribution for an array of $N = 128$ oscillators.
-This distribution has a mean of 1 and centrosymmetry around oscillators 64 and 65.
+This distribution has a mean of $1$ and centrosymmetry with respect to oscillators 64 and 65.

-We conduct simulations to investigate the use of centrosymmetry in the recovery of recurrence in FPUT arrays with tolerance.
-We again use FPUT-$\beta$ arrays with $N = 128$ oscillators, a nonlinear coupling strength of $\beta = 8$, and a tolerance of 5\%.
-With arbitrarily place tolerance values from a Gaussian distribution, only 15 of 100 total simulations have notable energy recurrence.
-When we arrange the oscillators in ascending order of their tolerance values, 38 of 100 total simulations have notable energy recurrence.
-When we arrange the oscillators centrosymmetrically, we observe energy recurrence in 76 of 100 total simulations.
-The centrosymmetric distribution has a stronger effect on energy recurrence than ordering them by tolerance values.
+We conduct simulations to investigate the use of centrosymmetry {for} the recovery of recurrence in FPUT arrays with tolerance.
+We again use FPUT-$\beta$ arrays with $N = 128$ oscillators, a nonlinear coupling strength of $\beta = 8$, and a tolerance of $\pm 5\%$.
+With arbitrarily placed tolerance values from a Gaussian distribution, only 15 of our 100 simulations have notable energy recurrence.
+When we arrange the oscillators in ascending order of their tolerance values, 38 of 100 simulations have notable energy recurrence.
+When we arrange the oscillators centrosymmetrically, we observe energy recurrence in 76 of 100 simulations.
+The centrosymmetric distribution has a stronger effect on energy recurrence than ordering the oscillators by their tolerance values.

-For tolerance levels of 10\%, only 3 of 100 total simulations with arbitrarily distributed tolerances have notable energy recurrence.
-However, rearranging the oscillators in ascending order of tolerance values or using a centrosymmetric arrangement yields recurrence in 25 of 100 total simulations.
-This recovery is not as good as the recovery at a 5\% tolerance.
-Nevertheless, even with very large tolerance levels, both the centrosymmetric distribution and ascending order of tolerance values can reduce the impact of tolerance on energy recurrence of the FPUT arrays.
+For a $\pm 10\%$ tolerance, only 3 of our 100 simulations with arbitrarily placed tolerance values have notable energy recurrence.
+However, rearranging the oscillators in ascending order of their tolerance values or using a centrosymmetric arrangement yields recurrence in 25 of 100 simulations in both cases.

+This recovery is not as good as the recovery at a $\pm 5\%$ tolerance.
+Nevertheless, even with very large tolerance levels, both the centrosymmetric distribution and {ordering oscillators by ascending order of their tolerance values} can reduce the impact of tolerance on the energy recurrence {of} FPUT arrays.